Robotics-Club-IIT-BHU/Robotics-Camp-2024/Robo_Summer_camp_24-Week3/Subpart-1/README.md

 4. Calculate the eigenvalues of each of the matrices.

     Eigen values of state matrices represent poles of a system.
 The poles decides the stability of a system and if the poles are on the negative half of the complex plane i.e. they have the negative real part then the system is stable and if the real part is positive the system is unstable.
 A system is marginally stable if it has simple poles (non repeated) on imaginary axis and unstable if it is repeated.
 Hence by intuition you can see that for simple pendulum case the pendulum in downward position is stable and in upright position it is unstable.
 Find the Jacobian around the two equilibrium points and verify the same.
+[Eigen values and Eigen vectors](https://www.mathsisfun.com/algebra/eigenvalue.html)

     The eigenvalues can be calculated by constructing the characteristic equation of the matrix and equating it to zero.